Skip to content

 Years ago, the entrance exam was tough, with morse code being a requirement of getting an amateur radio licence.
 Nowadays, the exams have changed, and the Amateur Radio Foundation Licence makes it easy for anyone to get a licence and start transmitting.
 You can learn with the help of a local amateur radio club, or join an online amateur radio course.

-For information on the Foundation licence, see the RSGB Foundation Licence website.
+For information on the Foundation licence, see the Essex Ham Guide to Foundation.

 If you enjoy the hobby, you can move to the Intermediate and then the Advanced licence, which lets you do more, and at higher transmission powers.